Core Verification

 this assumption.
 It is in the responsibility of the user that runs the light client to make sure that the risk

-of trusting a corrupted/forged inithead
+of trusting a corrupted/forged inithead is negligible.

 Remark: This failure model might change to a hybrid version that takes heights into account in the future.